A case study on better retail pricing based on location-based competitors’ price data through Machine Learning

-We see the price index is lowered for cluster 1 while it is increased for cluster 0, 3 and 4.
+We see the price index is lowered for cluster 1 while it is increased for clusters 0, 3 and 4.

 The pricing method decreased the price index of shops in clusters that have high competition in order for them to attract more customers.
 On the other hand, it increased the prices in shops belonging to low competition clusters in order to maximize margin.
 The price index of Cluster 2 is reasonable considering the amount of competition it has within 10km radius, therefore it is not adjusted.

 Zooming in on cluster 1, we see that MyShop Paris 6 has one of the highest competition within the cluster and also the highest price index within its cluster.